 Back to the stories behind some favorite images!

-It’s probably obvious why I chose this image to lead the Alaska Wildlife gallery.
-Grizzly bears are so closely associated with the North American wilderness that it seemed too good a choice to pass up.
-But brown bears fishing for salmon are almost an Alaska cliché, so I wanted to pick a shot that was interesting photographically as well as for its impressive animal subject.
+It’s probably obvious why I love this Alaska image: grizzly bears are so closely associated with the North American wilderness, and Alaska in particular.
+But brown bears fishing for salmon are almost an Alaska cliché, so in our time in the Great Land we wanted to capture images that were interesting photographically as well as for their impressive animal subject.

 (Quick note: brown bears and grizzly bears are the same animal.
 These bears are called “grizzly” in the interior of the continent but are called “brown” on the coast.
 Kodiak bears are actually also brown bears, who happen to live on Kodiak Island.)

 I like this image for a lot of reasons.
-First, of course, is that it brings back great memories of the week or so in August 2014 that we spent in this nearly land-locked bay on the remote Alaska Peninsula, watching these brown bears fattening up for their winter hibernation.
+First, of course, is that it brings back great memories of the week or so that we spent in this particular spot – a nearly land-locked bay on the remote Alaska Peninsula – watching these brown bears fattening up for their winter hibernation.
 All of the bears in the bay had distinct personalities and it wasn’t long before we could tell them apart by both appearance and behavior.
 Some were rambunctious juveniles, some were protective mothers, some were alpha males, and others just minded their own business and got on with the fishing.

 Photographing two bears together like this is hard to do anywhere but a salmon stream at the height of the spawning.
 Brown bears are usually solitary and territorial; normally they don’t tolerate other bears in close proximity.
 But during the salmon run, they congregate in certain prime fishing areas without apparent problems.
 There seems to be enough food for everyone.
 Indeed, there’s so much fish that the bears will often eat only their favorite part – the head – and not bother with the rest.
 I love how this image portrays that, how it shows two bears concentrated on the stream and utterly unconcerned with each other.